Dominiquo/AIR_ODK_API/readme.md

 As of right now, I didn't have too much involvement with the APIs current use cases.
 This means that the API is extremely general and mostly provides a template for developing onwards.
 I am familiar with `pandas` so I use the `pandas` structure as a way of jsonifying data and on the other side of the request, `pandas` can also be used to reconstruct and restructure the data for more complex function application.

 I plan on mocking the api to test response typing because the jsonify method used by `flask_restful` doesn't seem to have all of the capabilities of other jsonify functions.
 Along with this, I want to try to expand the SQL statement function generating library.
 I have yet to fully utilize `pypika` because of the early generalization, but I think it would be extremely beneficial to continue with this library to have a more wholistic language for creating safe queries.

-Send a